24th Arabian Gulf Cup

 The 24th Arabian Gulf Cup was the 24th edition of the biennial football competition for the eight members of the Arab Gulf Cup Football Federation.
 Eight teams participated in the tournament.

-On 15 July 2019, the AGCFF announced that the tournament would be held in Qatar from 24 November to 6 December 2019.
+On 15 July 2019, the AGCFF announced that the tournament would be held in Qatar from 24 November to 8 December 2019.

 Bahrain won the competition by a 1–0 victory against Saudi Arabia to secure their first title.

+Venues

 Teams

 On 12 November 2019, the national teams of Bahrain, Saudi Arabia and the United Arab Emirates decided to participate in the competition after boycotting it earlier.